TheoKouzelis/laravel-mailgun-email-validation/README.md

 # Laravel Mailgun Email Validation
 Laravel email validation that uses the [Mailgun API](https://documentation.mailgun.com/en/latest/api-email-validation.html#email-validation) for a three-step validation check.

+To find examples of how validation rules can be applied in the Laravel framework, please view the [validation docs](https://laravel.com/docs/5.6/validation)

 ## Install
 Require via composer.